Grimmys/defectiveArtificialIntelligence/README.md

 ![An example of a game instance](https://github.com/Grimmys/defectiveArtificialIntelligence/blob/main/screenshots/game_in_progress.png)

-In this game instance for the first level, you can see that one cell is paler and more flattened than others: click on it, and go to next level!
+In this game instance of the first level, you can see that one cell is paler and more flattened than others: click on it, and let's go to next level!

 # Controls
 * R : Reset level generation (only available on tweaking mode, it's like cheating)